-Seen at the Elvira Popescu / Institut Francais Cinema at the International Festival of Psychoanalysis and Film of December 2015.
+Seen at the Elvira Popescu / Institut Francais Cinema at the International Festival of Psychoanalysis and Film in December 2015.
 Vision date: Friday, December 11th, 2015.

 The preview in Romania took place in the presence of the Australian director Stuart McBratney and the actress Laura Vasiliu.
-Andrea Sabbadini, the director of the European Psychoanalytic Film Festival will comment on this movie with the Director of Psychoanalysis International Film Festival, the film critic Irina Margareta Nistor. “(text from the festival description)
+Andrea Sabbadini, the director of the European Psychoanalytic Film Festival, will comment on this movie with the director of the Psychoanalysis International Film Festival, the film critic Irina Margareta Nistor. “(text from the festival description)

 (keep reading ↓)

-Seeing this independent movie, an Australian-Romanian coproduction, creates some leaping reactions.
-Either you marvel at the brilliance of a line, of a scene or the exposure of a psychological mechanism, or find yourself asking what are you doing in the cinema and why does the time hang so heavy.
+Seeing this independent movie, an Australian-Romanian coproduction creates some leaping reactions.
+Either you marvel at the brilliance of a line, of a scene, or exposure of a psychological mechanism, or find yourself asking what you are doing in the cinema and why the time hangs so heavy.

-This inequality comes from the director’s oscillation itself, who, albeit creative, hasn’t got very clear in mind what he wanted to convey and, especially, what he managed to express.
-I was the fortunate spectator of a projection of which the author managed to clarify widely his intentions.
-But probably the vast majority of the viewers will not have this privilege – as happens with the vast majority of art movies.
+This inequality comes from the director’s oscillation itself, who, albeit creative, hasn’t clearly defined what he wanted to convey and, especially, what he managed to express.
+I was the fortunate spectator of a projection in which the author clarified his intentions widely.
+But probably, most viewers will not have this privilege – as happens with most art movies.

-Based on the principle “shoot at a pigeon and kill a cow”, the strength of the film doesn’t lie on the narrative technique (the crossing of some stories that incidentally converge to a narrative event that links the characters), because here things are really forced, appearing highly unlikely and cheap.
-The strength is the construction of the characters, due to which, the actors (very talented, as a matter of fact) really have what to play and the psychological mechanisms which the author stresses, really have the chance to emerge.
+Based on the principle “shoot at a pigeon and kill a cow”, the strength of the film doesn’t lie in the narrative technique (the crossing of some stories that incidentally converge to a narrative event that links the characters) because here things are really forced, appearing highly unlikely and cheap.
+Instead, the strength is the construction of the characters, due to which the actors (very talented, as a matter of fact) really have what to play, and the psychological mechanisms, which the author stresses, really have the chance to emerge.

-Of course, the sublimation of the emotions doesn’t represent a very interesting or obvious topic outside the psychologists’ area, but, somehow, to his credit, Stuart creatively manages to make it cinematographic.
-Therefore, we have an unqualified worker who defies his elevator phobia, a Romanian woman who faces her fear of rejection and a producer who struggles in order to get recognition.
-What the characters do on the screen with the emotions and the situations in which they find themselves is certainly exciting and also funny, here and there.
+Of course, the sublimation of emotions doesn’t represent a very interesting or prominent topic outside the psychologists’ area, but to his credit, Stuart creatively manages to make it cinematographic.
+Therefore, we have an unqualified worker who defies his elevator phobia, a Romanian woman who faces her fear of rejection, and a producer who struggles to get recognition.
+What the characters do on the screen with the emotions and situations they find themselves in is undoubtedly exciting and funny, here and there.

 (keep reading ↓)

 Of course, it’s not wrong to make a movie about characters.
-As such, Pop-Up would stay in a place of honor in a psychological portraits gallery.
-But its tragedy is that it doesn’t aim to be a character movie, but a narrative one.
+As such, Pop-Up would stay in a place of honor in a psychological portrait gallery.
+But its tragedy is that it doesn’t aim to be a character movie but a narrative one.
 And, as such, it fails.

-However, they manage to triumph, despite the conditions rather limited and desperate, not as a result of their merits but as a result of a Deus Ex Machina event type: things simply arrange themselves on the good track.
+However, despite the conditions somewhat limited and desperate, they manage to triumph, not as a result of their merits but as a result of a Deus Ex Machina event type: things simply arrange themselves on the excellent track.
 How cute!
 It ends like a fairy tale:

 - without characters taking responsibility for what happened in their life;